jkearns4/INST326_Final_Project_Good_Morning_Jason_Kearns/README.md

 left
 right

+The player may also check their inventory by typing:

+inventory

+This shows the clues that they have collected along their journey.

 If a player goes outside the grid, the program asks for another input.
 When the player lands on a clue, the clue message is printed and the clue is added to the player’s inventory.
 If the player lands on a trap, the player loses health.
 If the player’s health reaches 0, the game ends.
 If the player finds the treasure, the player wins.

 ## Attribution Table

-Method                              Primary Author            Technique Claimed Grid.generate_entities              Amaar S                 Comprehensions and/or generator expressions Grid.is_valid_move                 Amaar S                               na Game.parse_args()                   Andy Huang              Implementing argparse module entites.py -> Player & Clue Class   Andy Huang              Composition of two custom classes
+Method                              Primary Author            Technique Claimed Grid.generate_entities              Amaar S                 8.
+Comprehensions and/or generator expressions
+                                                            3. F-strings containing expressions Grid.is_valid_move                  Amaar S                               na parse_args()                        Andy Huang              5.
+Implementing argparse module Player & Clue Class                 Andy Huang              11.
+Composition of two custom classes Player.inventory                    Andy Huang              9.
+Use of key function main()                              Andy Huang              1.
+Use of conditional expressions

 ## Annotated Bibliography